samclayj/dotfiles/README.md

 One example is an Undocking MBP action that I made to eject all attached drives, close Lightroom Classic, and connect to WiFi.
 There's quite a few options here for additional changes as well.

+## Docking with Ethernet
+Set ethernet to default: [macOS - How to get Mac to give Ethernet connection priority? - Ask Different](https://apple.stackexchange.com/questions/245353/how-to-get-mac-to-give-ethernet-connection-priority)

 # TODO

-[ ] Create a Mac and Linux bash script to automate the installation + configuration.
+- [ ] Create a Mac and Linux bash script to automate the installation + configuration.
-[ ] Make some CLIs to automate processes
+- [ ] Make some CLIs to automate processes
-[ ] Add Mac specific automation AppleScripts + Automator files
+- [ ] Add Mac specific automation AppleScripts + Automator files